 - how much waste you have in your body

 Usually, each hemodialysis treatment lasts about four hours and is done three times per week.

 What is peritoneal dialysis and how does it work?

 In this type of dialysis, your blood is cleaned inside your body.
 The doctor will do surgery to place a plastic tube called a catheter into your abdomen (belly) to make an access.
-During the treatment, your abdominal area (called the peritoneal cavity) is slowly filled with dialysate through the catheter.
+During the treatment, your abdominal area (called the peritoneal cavity) is slowly filled with liquid dialysate through the catheter.
 The blood stays in the arteries and veins that line your peritoneal cavity.
 Extra fluid and waste products are drawn out of your blood and into the dialysate.
-There are two major kinds of peritoneal dialysis.

 What are the different kinds of peritoneal dialysis and how do they work?